 Standing on the others side of the door, Dr. Nelson paused.
 He wiped away a single trickle of sweat beading down his forehead and sighed.
 “It’s for the greater good.
 It’s all for the greater good.”

 In the winter of 2015, the City of Boston was covered in a foot of wet snow and Jack McCoy marched through it alone.
-He wore an old black-leather jacket, faded blue jeans, and a pair of ankle high boots unfit for winter and which caused him to lose all feeling in his toes.
-Jack's only real protection against the stinging cold that day were his gray earmuffs that he’d owned since the 6th grade and even they were starting to fall apart from wear and tear.
-Jack never planned properly and always had circumstances, such as this, to battle.
+He wore an old black-leather jacket, faded blue jeans and a pair of ankle high boots that were unfit for winter and made his toes numb.
+Jack's only real protection against the stinging cold that day were his gray earmuffs.
+He’d owned since the 6th grade and even they were starting to fall apart from wear and tear.
+Jack never planned properly of course and always had circumstances, such as this, to battle.

 The frigid man peered skyward and scowled at the dark grinning clouds that mercilessly hurled sleet down into his squinted eyes.
 The city's tall buildings loomed over the lone man like shadowy gray giants and the hypnotic snowfall danced before Jack daring him to lose his balance.
 If one were looking down from above, it would appear like a painting of a winterish ghost town, and Jack would seem like a wraith trapped within it.